Physio Pilates & Exercise Classes

 Here at Gold Coast Physio and Sports Health, we have 4 options for you to join our pilates & exercise classes:

 1-on-1 session or private group with your physio or our pilates instructor.
 May involve use of equipment and/or matwork.
 These sessions may be booked at anytime as a standard physio consultation or with our pilates instructor.

-These sessions are 100% tailored to your needs & goals, and health fund rebates are available.
+These sessions are 100% tailored to your needs & goals, and health fund rebates are available for physio-directed classes.

 45/60min small group class